aummn/reece-address-book/README.md

    1) create an address book
    2) remove address books
-        (press CTRL + mouse left button to select one or more adress books)
+        (press CTRL + mouse left button to select one or more address books)
    3) search address books
         (instant searching after typing in address book name)
    4) show contacts in selected address books
-        (press CTRL + mouse left button to select one or more adress books)
+        (press CTRL + mouse left button to select one or more address books)
-   5) show unique contacts in selected address books (press CTRL + mouse left button to select one or more adress books)
+   5) show unique contacts in selected address books (press CTRL + mouse left button to select one or more address books)
    6) clear the displayed data
    7) go to the contact management UI